nopnop2002/ESP8266-UART-to-UART-Bridge/README.md

 __This method cannot be used.__

 ### Add a circuit
-If the following circuit is added, All message does not reach RX port of other side.
+If the following circuit is added, All messages does not reach RX port of the other side.
 I used 1N5819 Schottky Barrier Plastic Rectifier.

 ![UART_BOOT_MESSAGE](https://user-images.githubusercontent.com/6020549/74654209-28084e80-51cd-11ea-8af5-d0c03551a484.jpg)